-I recently became aware of a thought process that makes Full Preterism not a viable teaching or impossible for many.
-Basically the thought comes from Mat 25.33-34 / Mat 25.46 also Rev 20.14-15 and Dan 12.2-3, basically the idea is that these verses offer a complete final judgment and justification.
-There is no mention of the Bible of an ongoing judgment and there is no mention in the Bible of growth of the church after this point, there is a limit or ending to the giving/getting our new bodies after Christ return.
-The thought process is that there is no scripture to support otherwise becuase scripture says the exact opposite in Isa 51.8 and Rev 14.13 , Christ salvation, mercy, and new spiritual bodies will be going on forever not a one time event like most believe.
+I recently became aware of a thought process that says Full Preterism can't be true because of a thought that comes from Mat 25.33-34 / Mat 25.46 also Rev 20.14-15 and Dan 12.2-3, basically the idea is that these verses offer a complete final judgment and justification a once and for all judgement that there can't be forever ongoing judgement of souls.
+It is suggested there is no mention in the Bible of growth of the church after this point, there is a limit or ending to the giving/getting our new bodies after Christ return.
+However scripture says the exact opposite in Isa 51.8 and Rev 14.13 , Christ salvation, mercy, and new spiritual bodies will be going on forever not a one time event like most believe.

 I hope to demonstrate that this thinking is incorrect and show scripture why it's incorrect.
 The first error in that process that I'd like to point out is that most think that the judgment comes on the living and the dead, which in a sense is true, judgment did come on Jerusalem and those who killed Christ and wouldn't accept his teachings.
 Rev 16.5-7 Rev 1.7, however the idea that this is world wide is a myth and how do we know because it's not the living and the dead who are judged it's only the dead who are truly judged, so who are these that are being judged?